 It was a suitably quirky launch at the new honey store 'Honey I'm Home' on Railway Parade in Maylands.
 I ended buying three jars of honey: two raw whipped honeys (ginger snap and lemon zest), along with a cinnamon infused honey (which I thought appropriate as cinnamon is mentioned thrice in the story).
 I love these independent stores – go down and check it out if you're in Perth and get the chance.

-The launch itself was a real treat, genuine and sincere.
+The launch itself was a real treat with a genuine and sincere atmosphere.
 A fantastic chance to catch up with friends and family and lovers of the short story.
 I believe we sold out of books on the day (either that or one lonely book was left).

 Martin, Pete and I read.
-I'm an avid reader but not orally and due to being in isolated Perth it's only my third reading at a launch.
-After hearing Pete I look forward to polishing up that skill.
+I'm an avid reader, but not orally, and due to being in isolated Perth it's only my third reading at a launch.
+After hearing Pete I look forward to polishing up that skillset.

 It was also a lovely opportunity to congratulate Amanda, Russell, Liz, Pete and Martin on their work.